Cloudera launches new data warehousing for hybrid cloud

 According to Cloudera, the hybrid cloud-native architecture routinely handles 50 PB data workloads, delivering sub-microsecond query performance while serving clusters with hundreds of compute nodes.

-The data warehouse caters for hybrid compute, storage, and control (known as H3 that effectively enables workload portability and optimisation across public clouds and enterprise data centres.
+The data warehouse caters for hybrid compute, storage, and control (known as H3 that effectively enables workload portability and optimisation across public clouds and enterprise data centers.

 Cloudera has also announced the availability of its Cloudere Altus Data Warehouse, what they’ve called a ‘data warehouse-as-a-service’ that aims to provide ‘as-a-service’ agility in conjunction with the hybrid cloud flexibility and performance that first-generation cloud data warehouses are unable to deliver.